MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-iot-overview.md

 With Azure IoT Central, there's no need for extensive cloud development or coding skills to get up and running.
 The solution is a fully managed offering.

 ## Tutorial - Get integration scenarios ready in minutes
-Connect IoT Central to Connected Field Service using Microsoft Flow in just a matter of minutes with these tutorials!
+Connect IoT Central to Connected Field Service using Microsoft Flow in just a matter of minutes with these tutorials.
 Be sure to check out [the prerequisites](cfs-iot-central-setup) before getting started.
 1. [Receive IoT alerts from IoT Central](cfs-iot-central-alerts.md)
 2. [Associate devices with customer accounts](cfs-iot-central-associate-devices.md)
 3. [Send work order updates to IoT Central](cfs-iot-central-work-orders.md)